neongreen/artyom.me/lens-over-tea-2.md

   * So far we've been assuming simple lenses – `Lens' s a`, and not `Lens s t a b`.
-However, the latter ones compose just as well, provided that the types match, and I don't really think it requires any elaboration (but please tell me if it does).
+However, the latter ones compose just as well, provided that the types match.

   * Traversals can be composed with lenses, as they have the same type (modulo `Functor`/`Applicative`).
 When you're composing 2 things of same types but with different constraints, the result is something which has both constraints – but since `Functor` is already a constraint of `Applicative`, the resulting constraint is just `Applicative`.
-Again, tell me if this needs elaboration.

 ## Recap